omar11111/toccan-task/README.md

 ## API Endpoints

+You Can Imort PostMan Collection  to view all points

 | Method | Endpoint | Auth | Description |
 |---|---|---|---|
 | POST | `/api/auth/register` | — | Register a new user |